micro-community/development/roadmap/README.md

 - Bootstrap **M3O** - Micro as a Service - a fully managed microservices platform
 - Onboard Users - Invite Micro Community first to build services on the platform
-- Micro Services - Create value add Micro services on the platform for users to leverage
+- Micro Services - Create value add services on the platform for users to leverage
 - Marketplace - Offer the ability to buy, sell and share services

 ## Timeline